aptos-labs/aptos-core/aptos-move/framework/aptos-framework/doc/staking_contract.md

 ## Function `set_beneficiary_for_operator`

 Allows an operator to change its beneficiary.
-Any existing unpaid commission rewards will be paid to the new beneficiary.
-To ensures payment to the current beneficiary, one should first call <code>distribute</code> before switching the beneficiary.
+Any existing unpaid commission rewards will be paid to the new<br/> beneficiary.
+To ensures payment to the current beneficiary, one should first call <code>distribute</code> before switching<br/> the beneficiary.
 An operator can set one beneficiary for staking contract pools, not a separate one for each pool.

 <pre><code>public entry fun set_beneficiary_for_operator(operator: &amp;signer, new_beneficiary: address)<br/></code></pre>